DevMountain/Assessments-Git-Basic/README.md

 When would you fork a GitHub repository?
  * If you wish to eventually merge your changes back into the original repository
- * If you want to keep your local origin the same as the original repo you forked from
+ * If you want to keep your local repository's original location the same as the original repo you forked from
  * If you want to pull in changes from the original repository
  * All of the above
  * None of the above